Antipodes EX Music Server

 As always, your mileage may vary, but I find it very useful to have the option to choose between these two connection methods.
 As Antipodes also indicates on the website, the end result is dependent on the implementation and I would add to this that user preference and system synergy also play a role.
 When the CX arrives, this will no doubt make for other interesting results and potentially even more options for tuning the sound precisely as preferred.
 I, for one, can’t wait!

-The Antipodes EX has a smooth, relaxed delivery, with zero hash, zip, zing or other forms of harshness or brightness.
-At the same time, however, the EX is as finely resolved as the best servers and endpoints that I have heard.
-More specifically, it’s every bit as refined, focused and “hi-res” in presentation as the Aurender N10 was, but with a fuller, tonally more textured sound. hile the EX sounds more relaxed and is not as tight and upbeat or as “forceful” as the earlier Antipodes designs, it does actually remind me of the DX for its rich textures and timbral fulness.
-It may not sound as “direct” as the DX and DS, but the EX is also far from compressed.
-It lets the music breath and flow freely and has great lyrical capabilities.
+The Antipodes EX has a powerful, dynamic delivery with full tonality and very realistic textures.
+In addition, it has a smooth and refined delivery, with zero hash, zip, zing or other forms of harshness or brightness.
+In fact, the EX is probably as dynamic as the DX2 and at the same time as finely resolved as the very best servers and endpoints that I have heard.
+More specifically, it’s every bit as refined, focused and “hi-res” in presentation as the Aurender N10 was, but with a fuller, tonally more textured sound.
+It has great PRaT but also lets the music breathe and flow freely and it has superb lyrical capabilities.
+Technically immaculate as well as emotionally highly involving, the Antipodes EX is my current reference for Roon playback.